crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     Similarly there are :code:`tts`, :code:`ttp+`,
     :code:`tts+`, :code:`ttbasic` and :code:`ttall`.

+The :code:`taup phase` tool can be very helpful in understanding the phase naming convention by providing a detailed description of the path a phase takes through the model.
 It is also possible to generate a list of all possible phase paths within a model, using the :code:`taup find` tool.
 This takes a :code:`--max n` argument that speficies the maximum number of interactions